hannes/MonetDBLite/README.md

 # append the same table to the bottom of the previous table
 dbWriteTable(con, "mtcars2", csvfile, append=TRUE)

+# overwrite the table with a new table
+dbWriteTable(con, "mtcars2", csvfile, overwrite=TRUE)
 ```

 The SQL interface of MonetDBLite can also be used to manually create a table and import data: